 Dermot Moran DLiit MRIA is currently President of the International Federation of Philosophical Studies/Fédération Internationale des Sociétés de Philosophie (FISP) for the term 2013-2018.
 Dermot Moran is Professor of Philosophy (Metaphysics & Logic), University College Dublin, and Sir Walter Murdoch Adjunct Professor in the Humanities and Social Sciences, Murdoch University, Australia.
 He is a Member of the Royal Irish Academy since 2003.
 Prof. Moran has published widely on medieval philosophy (especially Christian Neoplatonism) and contemporary European philosophy, especially the phenomenological tradition.
 His monographs include: The Philosophy of John Scottus Eriugena.
 A Study of Idealism in the Middle Ages (Cambridge University Press, 1989; reissued 2004), Introduction to Phenomenology (Routledge, 2000), Edmund Husserl.
 Founder of Phenomenology (Cambridge: Polity, 2005), Husserl’s Crisis of the European Sciences: An Introduction (Cambridge University Press, 2012), and, co-authored with Joseph Cohen, The Husserl Dictionary (Bloomsbury, 2012.
 He has edited Husserl’s Logical Investigations, 2 vols.
 (Routledge, 2001), The Shorter Logical Investigations (Routledge, 2001), The Phenomenology Reader, co-edited with Tim Mooney (Routledge, 2002), Phenomenology.
 Critical Concepts in Philosophy, 5 Volumes, co-edited with Lester E. Embree (Routledge, 2004), The Routledge Companion to Twentieth Century Philosophy (Routledge, 2008) and, with Rasmus Thybo Jensen, The Phenomenology of Embodied Subjectivity (Springer 2014).
 He is Founding Editor of The International Journal of Philosophical Studies (1993) and Co-Editor of the book series Contributions to Phenomenology (Springer).
 In 2013, he was awarded the DLitt Degree by the National University of Ireland on the basis of published work.
 Prof. Moran has been the recipient of a number of Irish Research Council grants and senior research fellowships, including the IRC Research Development Initiative Grant The Phenomenology of Consciousness and Subjectivity (2008-2010) and the IRC Advanced Collaborative Research Project Discovering the We: The Phenomenology of Sociality (2012-2013).
 He is PI of the successful Australian Research Council Discovery Project, Judgment, Responsibility and the life-world: The phenomenological critique of formalism (2010-2012) and Chief Investigator of the Marie Curie award Towards a Phenomenology of the Anxious Body (2014-2017).
 He conducts research in phenomenology, the relations between analytic and Continental philosophy and on medieval Neo-Platonism.
 He is currently working on the themes of intentionality, embodiment, empathy, intersubjectivity and sociality.
 His Introduction to Phenomenology was awarded the Ballard Prize in 2001 and has been translated into Chinese and Spanish.
 In recognition of his research contribution, Professor Moran was awarded the Royal Irish Academy Gold Medal in the Humanities in 2012.
 Website: http://www.dermotmoran.com/

 William Leon McBRIDE (B.A., Georgetown University, 1959; Ph.D., Yale University, 1964) is Arthur G. Hansen Distinguished Professor of Philosophy at Purdue University, USA, and the Immediate Past President of FISP.
 He is also former President of the North American Society for Social Philosophy; co-founder and former Director of the North American Sartre Society; and past President of the Société Américaine de Philosophie de Langue Française.
 He was a Fulbright Scholar in France (1959-60) and a Fulbright Visiting Lecturer in Bulgaria (1997).
 He is currently a member of the Bureau of the International Council for Philosophy and the Human Sciences (CIPSH).
 He is a Chevalier in the French Ordre des Palmes Académiques.
 In 2010, he was the recipient of the Silver Medal from the Institute of Philosophy of the Russian Academy of Sciences for Outstanding Contribution to Philosophy by a Foreign Philosopher.
 He has authored, edited, and co-edited 19 books – among them Sartre’s Political Theory, Social and Political Philosophy, Philosophical Reflections on the Changes in Eastern Europe, From Yugoslav Praxis to Global Pathos: Anti-Hegemonic Post-Post-Marxist Essays, and an 8-volume edited collection, Sartre and Existentialism – and published well over 250 journal articles, book chapters, and reviews.
-His early work, The Philosophy of Marx, is to be republished in the near future.
+His early work, The Philosophy of Marx, was recently republished.

 Ken-ichi SASAKI is Professeur Emeritus at the Université of Tokyo, ex-President of the International Association of Aesthetics and Japanese Society for Aesthetics.
 In addition to the general activities of FISP, he is personally interested in connecting the Japanese philosophy world to the international.
 His main field of research is the 18th Century aesthetics especially in France, and has published a voluminous work on the Study of the Treatise of Painting by Diderot (2013).
 Besides he has been working on « new aesthetics » for the past fifteen years, and edited a volume of Diogenes on this subject (Nos.
 233-4).
 He has published many English and French papers.